 ▪ Experience with data access and linkage from administrative databases

-▪ Computer proficiency, including use of statistical software such as SPSS, STATA, SAS or R
+▪ Computer proficiency, including use of statistical software

 ▪ Working knowledge of advanced epidemiology‐related research methodology and design